 When it comes to sales engagement platforms, Apollo.io is a great tool for small business, startups, and small sales teams.
 The tool is a crazy good value and makes it seamless to import contact data into outbound sequences.
 It is not ideal for large sales teams.
-A like one of Outreach or Salesloft is a better choice.
+For larger teams, Outreach or Salesloft is a better choice.
 But if you’re an early stage startup, solo founder, or small business looking to do cold outreach, you can’t go wrong with Apollo.
 If you’re on the fence, they offer a generous free trial.

 After using Apollo for well over a year, it’s pretty clear it has a few things going for it.
 The first is that the price point is affordable for what you get.
 It’s an excellent value for a sales engagement platform and contact database.
 The UI can take some time to get used to.
 It’s definitely not something you can immediately get started with without having to play around with some functionality.
 Another issue is is that the default setting for sending out emails from your inbox are pretty high and you risk getting send to spam.
 It’s important to warm up your email domain so check out our writeup on the best email warm up tools.

 What’s really nice about Apollo is the contact database being integrated with the sales engagement platform.
 It makes it seamless for small companies and startups to get going.
 However, the data quality is okay and certainly misses a chunk of the market.
 You have access to manually source more emails with the upload contact function and their Chrome extension.
 If you need more emails, try our list of free email finder tools.